theDevSoham/backend_assignment/README.md

 ## Pre integrated Users

-The users that are already pre registered can be found inside the `userCreds/creds.json` file
+The users that are already pre registered can be found inside the `userCreds/creds.json` file.
+You can get an idea of the file structure or use the file instead to upload to mongo db.
+Please use the same `JWT KEY` for hashing and checking password

 ## Deployed link